CodingBecia/Regular-Expressions-and-Transformations-Using-Rules/README.md

 # Regular Expressions and Transformations Using Rules

-A description of regular expressions and their utilization in creating sample logins.
+A description of regular expressions and their using in creating sample logins.